amacian/KMVattack/README.md

 This repository includes the code in Java of the Inflation and Deflation attacks over the Apache DataSketckes implementation as used for the paper:

-P. Reviriego, A. Sánchez-Macián, S. Liu and F. Lombardi "On the Security of K Minimum Value (KMV) Sketches: Vulnerabilities and Protection", under submission to IEEE ...
+P. Reviriego, A. Sánchez-Macián, S. Liu and F. Lombardi "On the Security of K Minimum Value (KMV) Sketches: Vulnerabilities and Protection", under submission to IEEE Transactions on Dependable and Secure Computing.

 # Dependencies
 Apache DataSketckes Java Core API > 1.3.0